-2. Sweet Business in India- A Snapshot
+1. Sweet Business in India- A Snapshot

 The food industry is a quite dynamic in nature with frequent changes in customer demands (van der Vorst and Beulens, 2002; Wiengarten et al., 2011; Trienekens et al., 2012).
-The Asian government through Ministry of Food Processing Industries (MoFPI) is formulating all efforts to encourage investment in nourishment industry (civils daily, 2017).
-After the WTO, the food industry of India is experiencing intra industry trade, i.e., trade in likewise products.
-It also indicates that there will be massive competition between international and Indian companies in the home market (Deodhar and Intodia, 2010)
+The Asian government through the Ministry of Food Processing Industries (MoFPI) has formulated all efforts to encourage investment in the nourishment industry (Civils Daily, 2017).
+After the WTO, the food industry of India is experiencing Intra industry trade, i.e., trade-in likewise products.
+It also indicates that there will be massive competition between international and Indian companies in the home market (Deodhar and Intodia, 2010).

 The Asian government has approved foreign and industrial collaborations for joint ventures.
-The Indian food processing industries business accounts for 32% of the nation's complete nourishment showcase, probably the biggest business in India and is positioned fifth regarding utilization and trade.
-It contributes around 14 % of Gross Domestic Product (GDP), 13 % of India's fares and 6 % of the absolute mechanical venture.
-Indian foodservice industry is confident upon to arrive at the US \$ 78 billion by 2018 (International Monetary Fund).
-The Indian connoisseur nourishment market is presently valued at the US \$1.3 billion year by year.
+The Indian food processing industry business accounts for 32% of the nation's complete nourishment showcase, probably the biggest business in India, and is positioned fifth regarding utilization and trade.
+It contributes around 14 % of Gross Domestic Product (GDP), 13 % of India's fares, and 6 % of the absolute mechanical venture.
+The Indian foodservice industry is confident to arrive at the US \$ 78 billion by 2021 (International Monetary Fund).
+The Indian connoisseur nourishment market is presently valued at US \$1.3 billion year by year.
 The Indian food market is growing at a compound annual growth rate of 20%.
-It is been forecasted that India's organic food market may rise by three times by 2020.
-The online nourishment business in India is in its emerging stage however India is witnessing extraordinary growth over the period.
-With online nourishment conveyance players like food panda, zomato, tiny owl, and swiggy etc. the current standard of living in India helps in enhancing the regulated market with an immense potential and promising future.
-Day by day and year by year food industry has grown at rapid rate of 150% with an anticipated value (GMV) of US \$300 million in 2016 (Global business ventures, 2016)
+It is been forecasted that India's organic food market may rise by three times by 2021.
+The digital nourishment business in India is in its emerging stage however India is witnessing extraordinary growth over the period.
+With digital food conveyance players like food panda, zomato, tiny owl, and swiggy, etc. the current standard of living in India helps in enhancing the regulated market with immense potential and promising future.

 Indian dishes are perfectly heaven for those who have an appetite for mouthwatering food.
-Speaking further, the Indian cuisine is been segregated into various categories, each one being popular in different states of the country, each state has unique taste and varieties.
-The most popular cuisines are Punjabi, south Indian, Bihari, and Rajasthani.
-The Indian food is known for its spicy flavor and tempting aroma.
-As India is much known for its customs and traditions and they prohibit themselves from eating meat, people in India enjoy wide variety of vegetarian dishes.
+Speaking further, Indian cuisine has been segregated into various categories, each one being popular in different states of the country, each state has unique taste and varieties.
+The most popular cuisines are Punjabi, South Indian, Bihari, and Rajasthani.
+Indian food is known for its spicy flavor and tempting aroma.
+As India is much known for its customs and traditions and they prohibit themselves from eating meat, people in India enjoy a wide variety of vegetarian dishes.
 However, meaty delights are also savored, particularly chicken and fish.
 At the same time, Indians also share a passion for delicious traditional sweets.

-In India every occasion at house or corporate event is celebrated with sweets, and investment in sweet business would yield you higher rate of profit.
-Accordingly, opening a sweet shop business is a boon for the entrepreneurs.
-There are numerous sweet shops in India and business seekers can dive into with great brands like brijwasi sweet shop in India, Agarwal desserts corner etc. In case one is curious what amount does it cost to set up a sweet shop in India or conduct a research to know the sweet shop establishment in India or courses in opening a sweet shop business, here franchise bazar plays a vital role in encouraging and guiding the entrepreneurs with best in its fragment.
-Mithais or sweets treats are a vital piece of Indian cooking and they are enjoyed during a healthy supper, desserts and pastries and are likewise fundamental to Indian celebrations.
+In India, every occasion at house or corporate event is celebrated with sweets, and investment in sweet business would yield you a higher rate of profit.
+Accordingly, opening a sweet shop business is a boon for entrepreneurs.
+There are numerous sweet shops in India and business seekers can dive into great brands like Brijwasi sweet shop in India, Agarwal Desserts corner, etc. In case one is curious what amount does it cost to set up a sweet shop in India or conduct research to know the sweet shop establishment in India or courses in opening a sweet shop business, here franchise Bazar plays a vital role in encouraging and guiding the entrepreneurs with best in its fragment.
+Mithais or sweets treats are a vital piece of Indian cooking and they are enjoyed during a healthy supper, desserts, and pastries and are likewise fundamental to Indian celebrations.
 A portion of these, as laddu, began in old India, however many of them were acquainted with the nation by the Mughal rulers who originated from Persia.
 (Exhibit 1)

-3. Humble beginnings of A2B
+2. Humble beginnings of A2B